+Working Capital Allowance

-Working Capital Allowance: Consistent with Rule 25-30.433(2), Florida Administrative Code, staff recommends that the one-eighth of operation and maintenance (O&M) expense formula approach be used for calculating working capital allowance.
-Applying that formula, staff recommends a working capital allowance of \$15,939 (based on O&M of \$127,515) for water and \$12,898 (based on O&M of \$103,187) for wastewater.
+Consistent with Rule 25-30.433(2), Florida Administrative Code, the one-eighth of operation and maintenance (O&M) expense formula approach was used to calculate working capital allowance.
+Applying this formula, we determined a working capital allowance of \$15,939, based on O&M of \$127,515, for water and \$12,898, based on O&M of \$103,187, for wastewater.
 The utility did not record a working capital allowance.
-Working capital has been increased by \$15,939 and \$12,898 for water and wastewater respectively to reflect one-eighth of staff's recommended O&M expenses.
+Working capital increased by \$15,939 and \$12,898 for water and wastewater, respectively, to reflect one-eighth of O&M expenses.

-Rate Base Summary: Based on the foregoing, staff recommends that the appropriate projected test year end rate base is \$396,269 for water and \$790,364 for wastewater.
+Based on the foregoing, we find that the appropriate projected test year end rate base is \$396,269 for water and \$790,364 for wastewater.
+The utility shall complete all pro forma additions, as discussed above, within twelve months of the effective date of this Order.